CAPSTONE-24-25-IRON-CODER/iron-coder-forum/README.md

   - Post detail page, which displays a post and its replies
 - Implemented basic styling based on the Solarized Light theme in Iron Coder (will likely change the color theme later on)
 - Displayed a search bar, copyright bar, navigation bar, reply to post button
-- Display placeholder categories/posts in order to give a visualization of the forum layout
-- Implemented some Javascript functionality to easily navigate between the different components
 # Iron Coder Forum Architecture
 - Frontend:
-  - The frontend is built using HTML, CSS, and Javascript
+  - The frontend is built using HTML and styled using CSS
   - Each page currently displays the logo at the top, the navigation bar, and the copyright bar
   - home.html
     - Contains placeholder topics/categories